Just like the San Jose Sharks, writers and readers and fans are in the process of analyzing the team.

 Grades need to be as objective as possible.
 They also have to consider the entire body of work, as in from all five games and counting the stats less obvious than points (not much help if you are giving them up—just ask the Pittsburgh Penguins) or misleading than plus/minus.

-Hence, the players are listed from best to worst grades, based on their total contribution as quantified by the following formulae:
+Hence, the players are listed from best to worst grades, based on their total contribution as quantified by the total quotient.
+That has offensive (OQ) and defensive (DQ) components.

-- Defensive Quotient = (triple Takeaway total + double Blocked Shot total + Hits)/9 + their possession differential (faceoff wins and takeaways minus faceoff losses and giveaways)/10.
+Defensive Quotient gives the most weight to takeaways, next to blocked shots and least to hits, also considering possession differential (faceoff wins and takeaways minus faceoff losses and giveaways).
 A takeaway is most valuable because it turns an opponent possession into a Sharks possession.
 The blocked shot stops a scoring opportunity and is thus still more valuable than a hit that merely neutralizes one player.

 If you like—or feel the urge to take another shot at—these playoff grades for Sharks forwards, you may want to look for my next set of grades for the blue line and goalies...